STAN PERRON CHARITABLE FOUNDATION – FUNDING GUIDELINES and information FOR Health Research APPLICANTS

 *Please be aware that when you click on the “APPLY NOW” button you will be redirected to SmartyGrants.

-This funding round aims to build research capacity in Western Australia by supporting People and Platforms.
+This funding round aims to build research capacity in Western Australia by supporting People (Research Fellowships) and Platforms.

-People applications - The Foundation welcomes applications to fund partial or full research salaries over multiple years.
+People applications (Research Fellowships) - The Foundation welcomes applications to fund partial or full research salaries over multiple (maximum 5) years.
 The round seeks to fund current or future researchers from PhD to senior positions.
 Institutes and researchers can apply.
 Researchers should apply for their own salaries only.
+Up to $20,000 per year is also available for non-salary research costs.

-Platform applications are for consumer and community engagement, equipment, data solutions, facilities, biobanks and research training proposals.
+Platform applications - To support the infrastructure and enabling capability required for high quality research including consumer and community engagement, equipment, data solutions, facilities, biobanks, research training proposals and other initiatives.

 The People and Platform funding round involves submitting an expression of interest (EOI) application through our online platform accessible via this website only.

-The EOI template and CV templates for People applications OR Platforms applications are available for preview below.
+The EOI templates and CV templates for People applications and for Platforms applications are available for preview below.

 Following the review of applications, those shortlisted for further consideration will be contacted to provide additional information and potentially to arrange a time for an interview.